-Many people were not surprised to see trendy topics like machine learning (ML), robotic process automation (RPA), Virtual reality (VR), managing personal data, IoT, cloud computing, blockchain and artificial intelligence.
+Many people were not surprised to see trendy topics like machine learning (ML), robotic process automation (RPA), Virtual reality (VR), managing personal data, IoT, cloud computing, blockchain, and artificial intelligence.
 But actually, Gartner presents additional perspectives for these technical domains and their usage, which is great and worthy to get deep into.

-But there is something new in the list.
+But there is something new on the list.
 Any guesses?
 It’s something that was in Sappience’s “What’s next” list when we built the company earlier this year.
 That’s right: Democratization of Expertise through low-code/no-code.
 Here is what Gartner has to say on this trend:

 “Democratization is focused on providing people with access to technical expertise (for example, ML, application development) or business domain expertise (for example, sales process, economic analysis) via a radically simplified experience and without requiring extensive and costly training.
 “Citizen access” (for example, citizen data scientists, citizen integrators), as well as the evolution of citizen development and no-code models, are examples of democratization.

-Through 2023, Gartner expects four key aspects of the democratization trend to accelerate, including democratization of data and analytics (tools targeting data scientists expanding to target the professional developer community), democratization of development (AI tools to leverage in custom-developed applications), democratization of design (expanding on the low-code, no-code phenomena with automation of additional application development functions to empower the citizen-developer) and democratization of knowledge (non-IT professionals gaining access to tools and expert systems that empower them to exploit and apply specialized skills beyond their own expertise and training).”
+Through 2023, Gartner expects four key aspects of the democratization trend to accelerate, including the democratization of data and analytics (tools targeting data scientists expanding to target the professional developer community), the democratization of development (AI tools to leverage in custom-developed applications), the democratization of design (expanding on the low-code, no-code phenomena with the automation of additional application development functions to empower the citizen-developer) and democratization of knowledge (non-IT professionals gaining access to tools and expert systems that empower them to exploit and apply specialized skills beyond their expertise and training).”

 Some of the Sappience Insights:

 - To empower the business people with a tool to innovate, in areas out of their technical skillset, is a key to democratization.
-We have already discussed in previous posts the issues related to shortage of technical resources and time.
-The low-code phenomena resolve multiple problems in the same time – removes big chunk of skills limitation, reduce time, allows the business to be a driver of innovation, not just a user.
+We have already discussed in previous posts the issues related to a shortage of technical resources and time.
+The low-code phenomena resolve multiple problems at the same time – removes a big chunk of skills limitation, reduce time, allows the business to be a driver of innovation, not just a user.
 That’s what we call democracy.

-Definitely the technologies are changing the way everyone is doing business, but it’s up to all of us to guide and navigate the change.
+Definitely, the technologies are changing the way everyone is doing business, but it’s up to all of us to guide and navigate the change.
 And when the people who have great ideas can make a positive impact, then they should be empowered to do so.
 Isn’t this democracy all about…?